LightDE: A Lightweight Method for Eliminating Dangling Pointers: Design

 \subsubsection{Program Abstraction}

 This section includes three parts: abstraction of program domains, abstraction of program instructions, and symbols used in pointer analysis.

 The domains related to our pointer analysis are shown in Table \ref{tab:domain}, mainly including variables, functions, types, and objects.
-Variables in the program $\mathcal{V}$ can be divided into two types: address-taken variables $\mathcal{A}$, which can be accessed through pointers, and top-level variables $\mathcal{P}$, which are never accessed through pointers.
+Variables in programs $\mathcal{V}$ can be divided into two types: address-taken variables $\mathcal{A}$, which can be accessed through pointers, and top-level variables $\mathcal{P}$, which are never accessed through pointers.
 Address-taken variables $\mathcal{A}$ include abstract objects $\mathcal{O}$ and fields of abstract objects $\mathcal{Y}$.
 Heap objects are a type of address-taken object, and our method for abstracting heap objects is to treat each heap allocation point as a distinct object.
 We represent object fields by creating a sub-object for each field and establishing a relationship between the sub-object and its parent object.
 The creation of sub-objects is based on the offset of their fields relative to the base object.

 Our pointer analysis is based on the LLVM IR of programs.
-LLVM defines a rich set of instructions, but only a small subset is relevant to our pointer analysis.
-Table \ref{tab:inst} shows the set of instructions related to our pointer analysis.
+LLVM defines a rich set of instructions, but we can abstract these instructions into a small instruction set to represent all program instructions.
+Our abstracted instruction set is shown in Table \ref{tab:inst}.
 STACK/GLOBAL instructions allocate stack or global objects.
 HEAP instructions are used for heap object allocation.
 The COPY instruction is an assignment statement.
 PHI is the convergence point of a branching structure that selects different values based on the branch taken.
 CAST is used to interpret an object as a specific type to satisfy LLVM's type checking without altering the contents in memory.
 LOAD and STORE are operations for reading from or writing to address-taken objects.
 FIELD obtains the address of an object's field.
 CALL and RET instructions are used for function calls and returns.